Offical website of bestselling author

 Welcome to a world filled with writing, food and Greece!

-A former actress and BBC presenter, Emma has worked in the fundraising division of children’s palliative care for the last decade and is currently Head of Philanthropy for national charity Together for Short Lives.
+A former actress and BBC presenter, Emma has worked in the fundraising division of children’s palliative care for more than fifteen years.

 Segueing from being paid to talk for a living into writing was a natural progression, since story telling has been at the heart of her career to date.